Pensioner concessions for green slip and registration

 Insurers use many factors to determine green slip prices.
 Pension eligibility is not one of those factors.
 Information on setting greenslip prices is available on this website.

-When purchasing your greenslip it is important to compare prices for all six green slip insurers.
+When purchasing your greenslip it is important to compare prices for all five green slip insurers.
 It is also important to ensure insurers are offering renewals based on the correct details.
 Factors such as your driving record, your claims history and your insurance history can all affect your greenslip price so it is important to ensure the insurers are using the latest and accurate information.

 NSW registration is free for eligible pensioners.